Governor of the Bangko Sentral ng Pilipinas

-The governor of the Bangko Sentral ng Pilipinas (Tagapangasiwa ng Bangko Sentral ng Pilipinas or simply Tagapangasiwa ng Bangko Sentral (Note: Seen on Philippine banknotes since the release of Pilipino Series in 1969.)) is the chief executive officer of the Bangko Sentral ng Pilipinas, the Philippines' central bank.
-This position succeeded and replaced the earlier post of governor of the Central Bank of the Philippines.
+The governor of the Bangko Sentral ng Pilipinas/Central Bank of the Philippines (Tagapangasiwa ng Bangko Sentral ng Pilipinas or simply Tagapangasiwa ng Bangko Sentral (Note: Seen on Philippine banknotes since the release of Pilipino Series in 1969.)) is the chief executive officer of the Bangko Sentral ng Pilipinas, the Philippines' central bank.

-On June 23, 2023, President Bongbong Marcos appointed Eli Remolona as the seventh governor of the Bangko Sentral ng Pilipinas, replacing Felipe Medalla.
+On June 23, 2023, President Bongbong Marcos appointed Eli Remolona as the fourteenth governor of the Bangko Sentral ng Pilipinas, replacing Felipe Medalla.
 Medalla had shared a six-year term with Benjamin Diokno, who was subsequently appointed as Secretary of Finance. and Nestor Espenilla, Jr., who died while in office.

 Roles with other agencies

 He also serves as the chairman and principal representative of the Monetary Board; chairman of the Anti–Money Laundering Council and Philippine International Convention Center; vice-chairman of the Governing Council of Agriculture Credit Policy Council; member of the Capital Market Development Council, Export Development Council, PhilExport board of trustees, and Philippine Export-Import Credit Agency; and director of Philippine Deposit Insurance Corporation, National Development Council, and National Home Mortgage Finance Corporation.